 Fire up the LTV-2500

-I connected Vividstorm’s USB trigger to one of its 2 USB ports and by pressing the remote control of AWOL, the projector turned on directly and the screen rise like it should.
+I connected Vividstorm’s USB trigger to one of the LTV-2500’s USB ports, and upon pressing the remote control, the projector turned on seamlessly, triggering the screen to rise as it should.

-The Welcome sound, of course, is set at a fairly high volume which sometimes creates an issue if you want to turn it on silently (e.g., during late-night hours when some people are sleeping at home).
+However, the welcome sound is set at a fairly high volume, which can be problematic if you want to turn on the projector silently, especially during late-night hours when others may be sleeping at home.

-Fortunately, with the latest firmware update from AWOL, there is an option to disable it.
+Thankfully, with the latest firmware update from AWOL, there is an option to disable the welcome sound, providing users with more flexibility and control over their viewing experience.

-Before we dive into a detailed overview of the menu of the LTV-2500, let’s talk about its clarity, as it is essentially the first parameter of the image that you encounter right after positioning and aligning the projector in front of the screen.
+Before delving into the detailed menu overview of the LTV-2500, let’s discuss its clarity, which is essentially the first aspect of the image that you encounter after positioning and aligning the projector in front of the screen.

-One thing that bothers me in all RGB UST laser projectors is this color deviation that reminds me of poor convergence in Epson LCD projectors.
+One issue that I’ve noticed in all RGB UST laser projectors is the color aberration that somewhat resembles the poor convergence in old Epson LCD projectors.

-The LTV-2500 is no exception as a Triple Laser (RGB) projector.
-I sent a question to AWOL regarding this issue and their response was that this phenomenon is characteristic of the technology and does not exist in real viewing conditions, and they are right.
+The LTV-2500, being a Triple Laser (RGB) projector, exhibits this phenomenon as well.
+I reached out to AWOL regarding this issue, and their response was that this phenomenon is characteristic of the technology and does not manifest in real viewing conditions—and they are correct.

-The clarity of the LTV-2500 is the best I have seen to date from any other UST projector I have tried, that’s for sure.
+The clarity of the LTV-2500 is undoubtedly among the best I’ve encountered compared to other UST projectors I’ve tested.

 (upper right corner in the following photo)

-This is the image we encounter as soon as we turn on the LTV-2500 and it hasn’t automatically connected to any HDMI source, or we can return to it by pressing the central button with the house icon on the remote control.
+The graphical user interface (GUI) of the AWOL LTV-2500 appears simple yet highly functional.
+When the projector is turned on and hasn’t automatically connected to any HDMI source, or when prompted by pressing the central button with the house icon on the remote control, users encounter the main interface screen.

-I will make an explanation that will be of more interest to any AWOL owners
+I will make an explanation that will be of more interest to most of AWOL owners

-MEMC a slider that smoothes motion by adding interstitial frames
+MEMC a feature that smooth motion by adding interstitial frames

 Low delay mode reduces the input lag of HDMI ports